LLNL/lbann/docs/layers/transform_layers.rst

 ________________________________________

-.. _BinarySwitch:
+.. _IdentityZero:

 ----------------------------------------
-BinarySwitch
+IdentityZero
 ----------------------------------------

-The BinarySwitch layer is an output tensor filled with either zeros or ones depending on if the layer is frozen or not.
+The IdentityZero layer is an output tensor filled with either zeros or ones depending on if the layer is frozen or not.
 This is useful for more complex training setups like GANs, where you want to reuse the computational graph but switch loss functions.